Skip to content

 2. Implement enterprise patch management software

 A high-quality patch manager centralizes and standardizes your server patch management process.
-By eliminating manual work, it also saves you a significant amount of time.
+By eliminating manual patching work, it also saves you a significant amount of time.

 A Windows Server Update Services (WSUS) license comes free with your Windows Server license.
 If your budget is tight, this patch management tool can simplify routine tasks to an extent.
 However, the setup is cumbersome and time consuming, and the features are limited.
-Other options (*cough* PDQ Connect or PDQ Deploy & Inventory *cough*) give you more control while saving time.
+For larger enterprises already using Microsoft Configuration Manager (formerly known as System Center Configuration Manager), it can also handle patch deployment at scale — but may require more administrative overhead than a leaner patch management solution.

 Quick & easy Windows patch management